2024 Solar Incentives Guide for Ossining, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC originally covered 30% of the total cost of solar panel installation, although it has fluctuated slightly over time between 26-30%.
+The ITC initially applied to 30% of the cost of solar system installation, and has fluctuated slightly over time between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The total cost of installation includes the panels themselves as well as the cost of labor, equipment and accessories.
+The total installation cost includes the panels themselves as well as the cost of accessories, equipment and labor.
 There is no maximum claim amount.
-The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.

-Curious how the ITC might apply to your specific situation?
-Reach out to your local Ossining solar panel installer to get more information.
+To better understand how the ITC will apply to you, reach out to your local Ossining solar panel installer and request more information.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Ossining solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Ossining solar panel company directly.

 State & Local Solar Incentives